Netherthorpe Airfield: Current use

 In 1961, the SAC reformed at Netherthorpe operating out of the former clubhouse/RAF guardroom.
 This was later converted into a private residence with the current clubhouse being built in the 1970s.
 Assets consist of an operations block, clubhouse (the Skyways Bar which is fully licensed for food and drink) with a garden leading out onto the airfield, four hangars (one used for aircraft maintenance and another incorporating the fire tender shed), a control tower and a 100LL fuel bowser.

-SAC offers its members ab initio, night, instrument, aerobatic, formation flying, tailwheel, complex aircraft differences and flying instructor rating training.
+Ab initio training for LAPL, PPL and microlight licences is available at the airfield.

-Operational pilots either fly club aircraft, their own aircraft or join syndicates.
+Operational pilots either fly their own aircraft, join syndicates or hire aircraft from the flying school.

-A fly-in camp is organised each summer.
 Various social events are organised during the year.

 Air experience flights and introductory flights are available for members of the public where applications for membership are encouraged.

-During the late 1990s, Phoenix Flying School was established by Dukeries Aviation Ltd operating out of the maintenance hangar where it also provides flying training.
-On 23 January 2020, Dukeries Aviation announced that Phoenix Flying School would close on 28 February 2020 leaving the Sheffield Aero Club as the single Flying School at Netherthorpe.
+During the late 1990s, Phoenix Flying School was established by Dukeries Aviation Ltd operating from the maintenance hangar where it also provided flying training.
+On 23 January 2020, Dukeries announced that its school would close on 28 February 2020, leaving the Sheffield Aero Club as the only flying school at Netherthorpe.
+On 1 November 2023, 3 Counties Flying School took over the provision of flight training at the airfield.